 You can find detailed course descriptions here

-The biggest goal of this seminar is to complete MA Thesis and Dissertation with quality high enough to be published in academic journals.
+The biggest goal of this seminar is to complete MA Thesis and Dissertation with quality high enough to be publishable in international academic journals.

 I aim to make my classes and seminars mutually interactive regardless number of students.